 Also, I ran out of space.
 Minecraft’s unmodded maximum height is 255 blocks, and I quickly hit the top of the world when trying to build at the 1 block : 1 foot scale.

-The following architectural models are built at the scale of 1 block : 5 feet, which means that the 400-foot width of the convention center comes in at 80 blocks, and the atrium’s inner width at 40 blocks, with a 20-block radius for the atrium’s square.
-By building out of blocks, rather than mathematical constructs, I have to warp the math to accomodate the setting, which is why in the following images you’ll see numbers that don’t quite match to the cross-section drawing above.
+The architectural models I made in Minecraft were built at the scale of 1 block : 5 feet, which means that the 400-foot width of the convention center comes in at 80 blocks, and the atrium’s inner width at 40 blocks, with a 20-block radius for the atrium’s square.
+By building out of blocks, rather than mathematical constructs, I had to warp the math to accommodate the setting, which is why in the following descriptions you’ll see numbers that don’t quite match to the cross-section drawing above.

 |width:height||height (ft)||height (blocks)|